 ABOUT | RANDIE O’NEIL

-She has independently released multiple albums, EPs, and singles over the years, and is soon to release her new set of songs.
-The I’m Not That Girl EP to be released in June.
+With every word New Jersey-based singer-songwriter, Randie O'Neil's passion shines through.
+With her roots-inspired sound, she has independently released multiple albums, EPs, and singles over the years, and is soon to release her new set of songs.
+The I’m Not That Girl EP to be released on July 12.

 O'Neil's storytelling comes from a sincere place, working as an adolescent intervention specialist brings a real-world perspective to her lyrics.
 Drawing on her own life story of having to survive an abusive alcoholic environment as a child, she helps students navigate a complicated world.
 Through her songs, she conveys a message of understanding and courage to face problems that almost all of us experience at some point in our lives.

-Smooth and charming, Americana/Folk-Pop O’Neil puts her whole self into her writing and performances, using honest, clever lyrics about heartache and strength and pairing them with catchy melodies.
+Smooth and charming, Americana/Folk-Pop O'Neil puts her whole self into her writing and performances, using honest, witty lyrics about heartache and strength and pairing them with catchy melodies.